Bathalapalli-SaiRangaPavan/Project1-NodeJs-CI-CD/README.md

 - Step 4 - Jfrog Account creation.
 Generate a token in Jfrog and configure the token in Jenkins GUI
 - Step 5 - Install the nodejs plugin, artifactory plugin, Docker pipeline plugin in Jenkins GUI
 - Step 6 - Configure nodejs in Global tool Configuration
+- Step 7 - Create a dedicated user to use for a Docker login in Jfrog
+- Step 8 - Create a  Continuous Integration pipeline

 ## Step 1 - Create an instance named Jenkins-Server and login to the server.
 Make sure you open port 8080.
 Install git, install Java, and Jenkins in /opt, and access Jenkins GUI.